 analytics: a tool for measuring the visitor traffic and effectiveness of a website.

 authentication: the action of verifying the identity of a person or process, most commonly done through the use of a login identification and passwords, or throughSSL certificates such as Verisign.

 cascading style sheets (CSS): a way to define the appearance of a website that is independent of the content.
 For instance, CSS defines what fonts and colors should be used for headlines, paragraphs, and bulleted lists.
 CSS allows the same content to be displayed in different styles for different devices such as on a monitor, a smartphone, and in print, vastly improving the effectiveness of our content on a wide range of devices.

-content management system (CMS): software for publishing and editing web pages by using templates for consistency in design and layout.
-A CMS employs databases to dynamically generate the HTML and is usually managed via a web browser.
+content-management system (CMS): software for publishing and editing Web pages by using templates for consistency in design and layout.
+A CMS employs databases to dynamically generate the HTML and is usually managed via a Web browser.
 Examples: managing an online publication such as a magazine or newsletter, managing a blog or personal website, managing a photo gallery, or managing a mailing list.
 One of the primary benefits to using such a system is that it does not require the operator to learn a complex programming language in order to perform updates to their website.
-A CMS can also help ensure that the look and feel of your site remain constant throughout.
+A CMS can also help ensure that the look and feel of your site remain consistent throughout.

 database: a collection of pieces of information that are set up in relation to each other so that they can be systematically found by a computer.

-digital certificates (secure site certificates / SSL): the digital equivalent of a positive identification to prove that a website, or a visitor to that site, is the entity or person they claim to be.
+digital certificates (secure site certificates / SSL):the digital equivalent of a positive identification to prove that a website, or a visitor to that site, is the entity or person he or she claims to be.
 Issued by various authorities (Verisign, GeoTrust, and so on).

 feedback, user feedback: graphical response that indicates an action has been taken by the user.